wesri/sentiment-analysis/README.md

 4. Use RDP to connect to the cluster and place the directory `SentimentAnalysis` under `C:\`.

-Run the app on Azure HDInsight
+Run the application on Azure HDInsight
 ------------------------------

-When running the app, it reads all the tweet files in folder `analysisFiles` and  combines the files to `tweetFile.tsv`.
+When running the application, it reads all the tweet files in folder `analysisFiles` and  combines the files to `tweetFile.tsv`.

 To run it, open a Hadoop command line and execute following commands:
 <pre>